 Many of them have stayed away from massive tourism and still have a more pure and traditional way of life.

 So, on this list, you will find the 20 best Greek villages with photos and a detailed map on the end of the post.

 You will find the 2nd part of the tribute here!

 Fasten your seat belts and let us continue our journey towards the beauty of Greek villages!

 20. Parthenonas – Halkidiki

 Νot the famous one!
-One traditional village at 2nd leg of Halkidiki in North Greece!
+One traditional village at 2nd leg of Halkidiki in Sithonia, in North Greece!
 The paved trails, the stone houses and the magnificent view of the sea make this village unique!
 If you want to visit it, we have gathered all the best things to do in Sithonia area here!